-Having the right tenant is important to you and it’s important to us.
+Having the right tenant is important to you and us.

-When it come to property management in Newcastle we’ve seen it all with our clients tenants.
+When it comes to property management in Newcastle, we’ve seen it all.
 There’s a fine balance to the tenant selection process.
-If you are too strict, then you run the risk of your property being left vacant when it could be earning an income.
+If you’re too strict, then you run the risk of your property being left vacant when it could be earning an income.
 If you aren’t selective enough, then it may end up costing you in the long run with rental arrears, property damage and broken leases.

 We have streamlined our processes so that there are no unnecessary delays.
 We also check references, employment and financial security, and then we furnish you with all the information to make the right decision.

-It also helps that we have been in the business for over 30 years, we are local, and we know our tenants better than anyone!
+It also helps that we have been in the business for over 30 years, we’re local, and we know our tenants better than anyone!